-- 3.1 Parents of registered pupils have a legal duty under the Education Act 1996 (sec 444) to ensure that children of compulsory school age attend school on a regular and full-time basis. - 3.2 Permitting unauthorised absence from school is an offence and parents may be reported to the Education Authority if problems cannot be resolved by agreement. - 3.3 All children, regardless of their circumstances, are entitled to a full-time education that is suitable to their age, ability, aptitude and any special educational needs they may have.
-Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area. - 3.4 Parents are responsible for ensuring their children receive education.
+Parents of registered pupils have a legal duty under the Education Act 1996 (sec 444) to ensure that children of compulsory school age attend school on a regular and full-time basis.

+Permitting unauthorised absence from school is an offence and parents may be reported to the Education Authority if problems cannot be resolved by agreement.

+All children, regardless of their circumstances, are entitled to a full-time education that is suitable for their age, ability, aptitude, and any special educational needs they may have.

+Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area.

+Parents are responsible for ensuring their children receive education.
 Estranged parents with whom the child has had regular contact may be prosecuted as well as the day-to-day carer.
 Each situation must be dealt with on an individual basis, always remembering the welfare and safety of the child is the paramount concern.
 The term 'parent' also includes those who are not a natural parent but have parental responsibility for the child as defined by the Children Act 1989 or who have care of the child as defined by the Education Act 199

-4. DUTIES AND RESPONSIBILITIES:
+DUTIES AND RESPONSIBILITIES:

-- 4.1 School has an Attendance Champion, a named senior member of staff with responsibility for attendance issues. - 4.2 Members of school staff, both teaching and non-teaching, have responsibility for attendance issues in school.
+The school has an Attendance Champion, a named senior member of staff with responsibility for attendance issues.

+Members of school staff, both teaching and non-teaching, have responsibility for attendance issues in school.